amita29patil/team_lambda/README.md

 Hayden Realmuto

 ## Abstract
+Team Lambda explores the use of machine learning to anticipate the stock purchasing behavior of renowned investor Warren Buffett.
+By analyzing historical stock selections alongside company-level financial indicators, our team aims to model the underlying patterns that drive Buffett’s investment decisions.
+Drawing on the principles of value investing, we hypothesize that specific financial metrics—such as low price-to-earnings ratios, strong revenue growth, and high dividend yields—can serve as reliable predictors of future acquisitions.
+Unlike prior studies that focus on general stock forecasting or portfolio optimization, our approach emphasizes explainability and investor behavior modeling.
+The resulting predictive framework aspires to function as a decision-support tool, empowering individual investors with forward-looking insights into one of the most closely followed investment strategies in modern finance.

 #### Question:
 Are investors like Warren Buffett likely to buy specific stocks next based on historical data and known investment behaviors?